threatgrid/ctia/README.md

 All PRs must pass `lein test` with no fails for PRs to be accepted.
 Any new code functionality/change should have tests accompanying it.

-PRs are built using GitHub Actions, and push builds via Travis CI.
+PRs are built and deployed using GitHub Actions.

 To skip CI on a PR commit, use [[skip ci]](https://github.blog/changelog/2021-02-08-github-actions-skip-pull-request-and-push-workflows-with-skip-ci/) in the commit message.
 Due to branch protection rules, once you are ready to